 Anatomy and histology of human organ systems including the muscle and skeletal systems, the digestive, circulatory, respiratory, excretory, endocrine and reproductive systems.

-Prerequisite: BIO150 General Biology
+Prerequisite: (BIO150).

-BIO261L - Human Anatomy Lab - 1 Credit (on-ground only)
+BIO 261L - Human Anatomy Lab (1)

 This is the laboratory part of Human Anatomy and is taken in conjunction with the main course.
 An introduction to common laboratory techniques and the process of science is presented.
 The laboratory experiments are designed to complement the topics presented in the companion lecture course.
-Topics include human cadaver, anatomical models, histology slides, cat dissections, fetal pig dissections.
-Co-requisite: BIO261 Human Anatomy
+Topics include anatomical models and histology slides.